messaismael/messaismael.github.io/projects.md

 - [Metric-converter](https://github.com/messaismael/FCC-Metric-converter): a microservice that allows you to convert kg(kilograms),l(liters), km(kilometers) to lbs(pounds), gal(gallons), mi(mile) respectively.

 - [quote-machine](https://github.com/messaismael/quote-machine-electronJS):
-an application that generates a random quote on click, its executable is generates with Electron.JS .
+An application that generates a random quote on click, its executable is generated with ElectronJS .

 - [issues-tracker](https://github.com/messaismael/Fcc-issue-tracker): a microservice that allows developers to manage issues.

-- [Heat-map](https://github.com/messaismael/FCC-Heat-map): it is a data visualization application for temperature.
+- [Heat-map](https://github.com/messaismael/FCC-Heat-map): A data visualization application for temperatures.

-- [Bar-chart](https://github.com/messaismael/Bar-chart): it is a data visualization for United States GDP.
+- [Bar-chart](https://github.com/messaismael/Bar-chart): A data visualization for United States GDP.